Skip to content

 Python/Node SDKInstalled via pip/npm on hostOptional lightweight client that talks to the daemon

-noVNCInside Docker containerBrowser for watching sessions live on port 6080
+noVNCInside Docker containerWeb viewer for watching sessions live on port 6080

 MethodHow it worksBest for

-/connect endpoint (recommended)Connect to ws://localhost:9222/connect?... — browser auto-created on connect, cleaned up on disconnect.
+HTTP /connect endpoint (recommended)Call GET http://localhost:9222/connect?..., receive a CDP WebSocket URL, then connect your automation client to that returned URL.
 No SDK needed.Quick scripts, any CDP client (Playwright, Puppeteer, Selenium), third-party tools (OpenClaw, Scrapy)

-SDK create_browser()Install the SDK, call the function, get a CDP WebSocket URL backFine-grained control, multiple browsers, custom lifecycle management
+SDK connect_url()Install the SDK, call connect_url(), get the same CDP WebSocket URL backFine-grained control, multiple browsers, custom lifecycle management

 • 2GB+ RAM available (~300MB per browser instance)